 Though we don’t have hair-care products in our product line, water lily also works well on hair.
 It helps thicken and revitalize it, getting rid of impurities and allowing the beauty to shine through.

 If you have an irritated scalp, don’t be afraid to spray on our Rescue + Relief Spray.
-It will help tame inflammation and soothe the skin on your scalp, but it can also condition and help restore your hair strands.
+It will help tame inflammation and soothe the skin on your scalp, but it can also condition and help restore and renew your hair strands.

 What do you think of water lily?